anwarshahas/Encryption/README.md

 Encryption
 ==========
-It's a file encryption software designed by IEEE paper
+It's a file encryption software designed by a IEEE paper